aayushgupta899/Indexer/README.md

     An example would be:
     ```
     ./gradlew -P mainClass=api.DiceCalculator execute --args='Queries_700.txt true'
     ```
+6. `api/StatisticsCalculator`: This is used for calculating certain statistics, such as the shortest scene, longest scene, average length of a scene, shortest play etc. It takes the following command line parameters:
+    * `compress` - Whether the inverted index is compressed or not (true/false).

+    To run the app, the following command is required:
+    ```
+    ./gradlew -P mainClass=api.StatisticsCalculator execute --args='<compress>'
+    ```
+    An example would be:
+    ```
+    ./gradlew -P mainClass=api.StatisticsCalculator execute --args='true'
+    ```
 ## Troubleshooting
 1. The gradle commands require JAVA_HOME environment variable to be correctly set in the system.